Part of the Speed audit

 Do cache headers affect SEO?

 Not directly.
-But page speed is a ranking factor, and caching improves speed for returning visitors.
+But page speed is a ranking factor, and caching improves speed for returning users.
 Faster pages also tend to have lower bounce rates, which indirectly helps rankings.

 What is the difference between Cache-Control and Expires?

-Cache-Control uses a relative duration (seconds from now).
-Expires uses an absolute date.
-Cache-Control is preferred because it does not depend on clock synchronization between server and browser.
+Cache-Control uses a time span (seconds from now).
+Expires uses a fixed date.
+Cache-Control is best because it does not rely on clock sync between server and browser.
 If both are set, Cache-Control wins.

 Check your site speed now